-I'm a South Dakota native who earned my PhD in social psychology with a minor in statistics and quantitative methods at Ohio State University working with Dr. Russ Fazio.
-I then held a postdoctoral fellow position in marketing at Northwestern University in the Kellogg School of Management working with Drs.
-Derek Rucker and Loran Nordgren.
+I'm a South Dakota native who received my PhD in social psychology with a minor in statistics and quantitative methods at Ohio State University.
+I then held a postdoctoral fellow position in marketing at Northwestern University in the Kellogg School of Management.
 I'm currently an assistant professor of marketing at Northeastern University.

 Follow me on Twitter for the latest updates: Follow @mrocklage